eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-13_dailydialogue-beta-0001-keeping-track-of-my-crypto-new-life.md

 - - -

-This page is synchronized from the post: [DailyDialogue (beta) #0001 Keeping Track of My Crypto New Life](https://steemit.com/@deanliu/dailydialogue-beta-0001-keeping-track-of-my-crypto-new-life)
+This page is synchronized from the post: ['DailyDialogue (beta) #0001 Keeping Track of My Crypto New Life'](https://steemit.com/@deanliu/dailydialogue-beta-0001-keeping-track-of-my-crypto-new-life)